John-Kingham/random-old-books/README.md

 #### Colour palette

-The site uses the following "vintage" colours, which suit the company's position as a seller of old and vintage books:
+The site uses the following "vintage" colours, which suit the company's position as a seller of old books:

 - #567a79 (a dark green) as the primary background colour
 - #504746 (a dark brown) as the second background colour